 The Timer/Event Counter overflow signal is the clock source for the PFD function, which is controlled by PFDCS bit in CTRL0.
 For applicable devices the clock source can come from either Timer/Event Counter 0 or Timer/Event Counter 1.
 The output frequency is controlled by loading the required values into the timer prescaler and timer registers to give the required division ratio.
-The counter will begin to count-up from this preload register value until full, at which point an overflow signal is generated, causing both the PFD outputs to change state.
+The counter will begin to count-up from this preload register value until full, at which point an overflow signal is generated, causing both the PFD and PFD outputs to change state.
 The counter will then be automatically reloaded with the preload register value and continue counting-up.

-If the CTRLO register has selected the PFD function, then for PFD output to operate, it is essential for the Port A control register PAC, to setup the PFD pins as outputs.
-PA1 must be set high to activate the PFD.
-The output data bits can be used as the on/off control bit for the PFD outputs.
+If the CTRL0 register has selected the PFD function, then for both PFD outputs to operate, it is essential for the Port A control register PAC, to setup the PFD pins as outputs.
+If only one pin is setup as an output, the other pin can still be used as a normal data input pin.
+However, if both pins are setup as inputs then the PFD will not function.
+For devices with dual outputs the PFD outputs will only be activated if bit PAO is set high.
+For devices with a single PFD output, bit PA1 must be set high to activate the PFD.
+These output data bits can be used as the on/off control bit for the PFD outputs.
 Note that the PFD outputs will all be low if the output data bit is cleared to zero.